Check out my healthy Thanksgiving recipes!

 - When cool enough to handle, slice the top with a sharp knife.

 - Perfection achieved!
 A cooked white, and a thick, runny yolk!
-Sprinkle with salt and pepper and dig in, with or without buttered toast.
+Sprinkle with salt and pepper and dig in, with a spoon, or with toasted and sliced low carb English muffin.

 Sodium info is for eggs only; add salt to taste.